Invoices issued from 2 July 2018 cannot be paid via BPAY.

 You can make a payment using your financial institution’s internet banking service.
 The payment will be automatically allocated against your Department of Agriculture and Water Resources account number.

-You will require the Department of Agriculture bank details listed on your Tax Invoice Overdue Notice.
-Please refer to information on how to read your invoice if you are having trouble locating these details.
+You will require the Department of Agriculture and Water Resources bank details listed on your Tax Invoice or Overdue Notice.

 Please note: You will need to include the appropriate reference your invoice number in the description field when making an EFT payment.